ConPaaS-team/conpaas/docs/userguide.rst

 In the web frontend, the ``run``, ``interrupt`` and ``cleanup`` buttons are conveniently located on the top of the page, above the instances view.
 Pressing such a button will execute the corresponding script in all the agents.
-Above the buttons there is also a parameters field which allow the user to specify parameters which will be forwarded to the script during the execution.
+Above the buttons, there is also a parameters field which allows the user to specify parameters which will be forwarded to the script during the execution.

 On the command line, the following commands may be used::